 The behaviors listed below, which are considered reflective of professionalism, should be demonstrated consistently.
-Behaviors which divert from accepted professional behavior will not be tolerated and will be addressed by program faculty.
+Behaviors which divert from accepted professional behavior will not be tolerated and will be addressed by the program director and/or faculty.
 Counseling sessions, with documentation, may be held to guide the students toward improvement.